julianz/blogger-cli/README.md

 ## Why?
 It is easy to get your hands on, works flawlessly and won't get bulky and slow overtime.
-Blogger-cli has simple conversion system that is fast as well extremely customizable.
+Blogger-cli has a simple conversion system that is fast as well as extremely customizable.

 ## Features